djordje34/JAVA-Warehouse/README.md

 ```

 ## Usage
 To use the Warehouse Management System, navigate to [http://localhost:8080/warehouse](http://localhost:8080/warehouse) in your web browser.
-Log in with your credentials and start managing orders and their details, products, customers, employees, shippers and suppliers.

 ## API Endpoints
-The Warehouse Management System includes the following API endpoints:
+Some of the API endpoints defined in the Warehouse Management Project:

 ### /rest/customers: Manage customers
 - **GET /rest/customers:** Get all customers